Institute Date: October 23, 2024

 July Informational Meetings

-Given the newness of the format for this institute, the co-chairs, Antonio Byrd, University of Missouri-Kansas City, and Timothy Oleksiak, University of Massachusetts Boston, will hold two informational meetings prior to the deadline to clarify any expectations and confusions members might have.
-Use the Zoom Meeting Registration links below to sign up to attend:
+Given the newness of the format for this institute, the co-chairs, Antonio Byrd, University of Missouri-Kansas City, and Timothy Oleksiak, University of Massachusetts Boston, held two informational meetings in July to clarify any expectations and confusions members might have.
+Please visit the Frequently Asked Questions (FAQ) page resulting from the informational meetings.

 Email cccc@ncte.org with questions.